COLAB2/moos-ivp-midca/README.md

     $ ./clean.sh
     $ ./launch.sh
    A GUI Window will appear, please hit Deploy button.

-2. Run MIDCA, navigate to the midca directory
-    $ cd midca/midca
-    $ cd examples
-    $ python moos_uuv.py
-   And then hit Enter.

  If there are any problems please feel free to contact "Sravya Kondrakunta" (kondrakunta.2@wright.edu).